syncfusion-content/angular-docs/angular/DropDownList/SettingDimension.md

 ---
 layout: post
-title: Dimension in DropDownList widget | Syncfusion
+title: Dimension in Dropdown List | Syncfusion
-description: Learn here how to Set Dimensions to DropDownList widget in Syncfusion Essential Angular Application, its elements, and more.
+description: Learn here how to Set Dimensions to Dropdown List widget in Syncfusion Angular Dropdown List, its elements, and more.
 platform: Angular
-control: DropDownList
+control: Dropdown List
 documentation: ug
 ---

-# Dimension in DropDownList widget
+# Dimension in Dropdown List

 ## Widget Sizing

-### Fixed Size DropDownList widget
+### Fixed Size Dropdown List widget

 You can customize the widget dimensions using [width](http://help.syncfusion.com/api/js/ejdropdownlist#members:width) and [height](http://help.syncfusion.com/api/js/ejdropdownlist#members:height) properties.
 Fixed size values can be specified in pixel or percentage values.
-By default the DropDownList wrapper will be assigned with "143px" width and "30px" height.
+By default the Dropdown List wrapper will be assigned with "143px" width and "30px" height.

 ### Fixed size popup list